Stressed about managing your short term rental or finding a place to stay?

 1. Base Property Management Fee

 The base management fee is the cornerstone of your agreement with a property management company.
-It’s the bread and butter of management fees, typically ranging from 10% to 25% — and calculated as a percentage of your gross rental income, not profit.
+It’s the bread and butter of management fees, typically ranging from 15% to 25% and calculated as a percentage of your gross rental income.
 This means if your apartment makes AED 10,000 for a month, and the fee is 20%, you’ll be paying AED 2,000 to your management company.

 This fee covers a wide range of vacation rental services.
 We’re talking daily operations, guest communications, pricing strategy, and even marketing.
 It’s like paying for a full-time employee who’s an expert in hospitality, marketing, and property management all rolled into one.